truecms/design-system-components/docs/publishing.md

    - `dist_tag` defaults to `latest`; use `next`, `dev`, or a custom tag to stage releases.
    - `dry_run` defaults to `true`; set to `false` only when you are ready to publish for real.

+Pre-release smoke tags ending in `-dev`, `-next`, `-rc`, `-beta`, or `-alpha` automatically map to the appropriate dist-tags and run the publish step in **dry-run mode** unless the repository variable `FORCE_PUBLISH_FROM_TAG` (or `FORCE_PUBLISH`) is set to `true`.
+This allows maintainers to verify the workflow without contacting npm.
+When you are ready to publish an actual pre-release, either dispatch the workflow manually with `dry_run=false` or set the repository variable before pushing the tag.

 The workflow performs the following checks automatically:

 - Installs dependencies using Node 22 and pnpm